Articles contain affiliate links. For more information on affiliate links, click here

 Last month we chatted about how to pass nursing school exams with some great resources from PicMonic.
 If you’re starting nursing school, but want to get some insider information on the best ways to go about studying, look no further.
-In this this post, we cover how to study for nursing school with some practical, yet unexpected, tips from someone who has been there.
+In this post, we cover how to study for nursing school with some practical, yet unexpected, tips from someone who has been there.

 Observe what concepts just don’t make sense in class/clinical